 Due to its location in the Howe Sound, weather in the area is often overcast and rainy, so come prepared with warm layers and rain gear.
 Hikes through the forest can feel even more romantic with a gentle rain falling through the treeline.
 The mild and breezy summers are an ideal time to book rentals on Bowen Island.
 In August, you’ll have the chance to attend Bowfest, the island’s quirky festival, with food and drink stalls, live music, and dance performances.
 The weekly farmers’ market is held each Saturday from May through October.
 Autumn brings vibrant colors to the trees and the annual Applefest at the island orchard.
 The winter season is marked by holiday lights and a polar bear swim on New Year’s Day.

-What are the top things to do in Bowen Island?
+Top things to do in Bowen Island

 Crippen Regional Park